edvler/yii2-adldap-module/readme.md

 * Extend or correct the docs and create a Pull-Request
 * Fix or extend the plugins source code and create a Pull-Request
 * Add further tests and create a Pull-Request
-* Open a issue if for questions or problems
+* Open a issue for questions or problems

-More and more questions arriving me from businesses.

 ## List of content
 * **Overview**